 2. Because of the Curse of Sage Bhrigu.

-When gods attacked Asuras, they took refuge at Sage Bhrigu’s hermitage.
+When the gods attacked the Asuras, they took refuge at Sage Bhrigu’s hermitage.
 The wife of the sage, Kavyamata, built an impenetrable shield around the hermitage.
-To break the shield, Lord Vishnu used his Sudarshan Chakra.
-He successfully destroyed it but in the process, Kavyamata was also killed.
-Sage Bhrigu got angry with Lord Vishnu and cursed him that he would have to take countless avatars on Earth and suffer most pain and confinement due to his sin of woman-slaughter.
+Lord Vishnu used his Sudarshan Chakra to break the shield.
+He successfully destroyed it, but Kavyamata was also killed in the process.
+Sage Bhrigu got angry with Lord Vishnu and cursed him that he would have to take countless avatars on Earth and suffer the most pain and confinement due to his sin of woman-slaughter.

 3. To Kill the Despotic Asuras: